 Round up your girls and get set to head East (approximately one hour from Melbourne’s CBD), to indulge in everything the Yarra Valley has to offer.
 I’m talking seriously fresh and delicious local produce, an inspiring art scene and one of Australia’s most scenic/picturesque/beautiful regions (take your pick, but it really is deserving of all three descriptions, so forgive me if I tend to repeat myself below).

 With thanks to the team at Nissan Australia, I hit the road in their new SUV, the Nissan QASHQAI – to enjoy a stylish getaway in a super-stylish car.
 The QASHQAI is the ultimate package of modern design, awesome technology and easy-driving.

 One of the best things about the Yarra Valley is how close it is to Melbourne.
 One minute you’re in suburbia, next minute you are surrounded by gorgeous vineyards and rolling green hills.
 Ideal for exploring all year round, I think I was pretty lucky to experience the area during Autumn, when the air was fresh and leaves had started to change colour and fall.

 There is an endless selection of things to see and do in the region, but I’ve rounded up 8 of my favourites below…

-8 things to do and see on a Yarra Valley Road Trip
+Things to do and see in the Yarra Valley

 Yarra Valley Chocolaterie and Ice Creamery